AP English Literature

 Short stories, poems, and essays will all be supplied by me

 Tech Needs: Students must have reliable Internet access, Microsoft Office, and a working microphone (video optional) for live discussion sessions.
+Students will also be asked to download the (free) applications Slack and Zoom; the former is our online classroom workspace, and the latter is the platform we will be using for our live discussion sessions.

 Questions?
 Please do send them my way! misskayAP@gmail.com